Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models: Introduction

-In this paper we propose $\textup{\benchname}$ (\textbf{M}ulti-modal \textbf{E}valuation benchma\textbf{R}k for \textbf{L}arge \textbf{I}mage-language \textbf{M}odels), a novel test-bed aimed at an empirically evaluating IT-LVLMs on core computer vision tasks including object recognition, instance counting and identifying object-to-object relationships.
-Figure \ref{fig:polar_diag} contains a brief overview for a subset of the tasks and evaluation metrics on some representative LVLMs. $\textup{\benchname}$ serves as a straightforward and extensible evaluation strategy of core computer vision tasks on well-established image datasets like MS-COCO \cite{lin2014microsoft}, LVIS \cite{gupta2019lvis} and Visual Genome \cite{krishna2017visual}.
+We compile our image edits, corresponding ground-truths, and parsing strategy into $\textup{\benchname}$ (\textbf{M}ulti-modal \textbf{E}valuation benchma\textbf{R}k for \textbf{L}arge \textbf{I}mage-language \textbf{M}odels), a novel test-bed aimed at empirically evaluating IT-LVLMs on core computer vision tasks including object recognition, instance counting and identifying object-to-object relationships.
+Our benchmark serves as a straightforward and extensible evaluation strategy of core computer vision tasks on well-established image datasets like MS-COCO \citep{lin2014microsoft}, LVIS \citep{gupta2019lvis}, and Visual Genome.

-$\textup{\benchname}$ addresses the challenge residing in the open nature of language predictions from IT-LVLMs by proposing a standardized approach to analyze error sources on open set predictions while still relying on the closed set ground-truths from standard computer vision datasets.
-Finally, $\textup{\benchname}$ focuses on assessing the visual grounding of the language predictions, thus discovering the emergence of cross-modal hallucination events on the IT-LVLMs.
-Our paper brings the following contributions: \textbf{(i)} A standardized test-bed to assess the IT-LVLMs zero-shot effectiveness on fundamental computer vision tasks, including Object Recognition, Object Counting, and Inter-object Relationship Understanding. \textbf{(ii)} Through extensive empirical evaluation, we identify and quantify some of the most common errors in IT-LVLMs, including poor visual grounding, hallucination events, and sensitivity to the input query.
+Our paper brings the following contributions: \textbf{(i)} A standardized test-bed to assess the zero-shot effectiveness of IT-LVLMs on fundamental computer vision tasks, including Object Recognition, Object Counting, and Inter-object Relationship Understanding. \textbf{(ii)} Through extensive empirical evaluation, we identify and quantify "hidden" hallucination errors which are out of the scope of other benchmarks, we observe this hallucination unfairly increase the accuracy of IT-LVMLMs. \textbf{(iii)} We conducted a thorough analysis of language biases through extensive experiments using a diverse set of carefully selected question prompts.
+Our observations reveal that IT-LVLMs exhibit a strong bias toward the language tokens of both the question and answer.
+MERLIM's code is available \href{https://github.com/ojedaf/MERLIM}{here}